MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ### Closing ###

 With that, we are coming to the end of this session.
 I have only covered five technical practices - these five are not the only technical practices necessary to operate at the release rate that agile methodologies work at, and you may find that the order they were proposed does not necessarily make sense for you particular team.
-That's fine.
+That's fine, it's not hard to do.

 To find the natural order of agile technical practices for your team you need to: